anbud/cosmos-validator-mission-control/README.md

 It shows you -

 * Validator identity
-* Validator availability, including what gaiad version you're running
+* Validator availability, including what meled version you're running
 * Validator Performance, including block time, missed blocks (based on a threshold you configure), and number of unconfirmed transactions in the mempool
 * Validator connectivity, including which peers you're connected to and the latency between the validator and each peer
 * Proposals, which was a community requested feature.
 You'll see a list of proposals in each period, e.g. deposit, voting, completed, as well whether or not you participated in each period.